scallemang/jekyll-theme-swiss/README.md

 ### Portfolio page

 + Add an image to the `img` directory; add it as a new array to `portfolio.md`, with the filename and a relevant URL.

+### Page-specific scripts

+To include a script on one page, add it to the `/js` folder and include `script: yourScriptNameHere.js` in your page’s frontmatter.